-Winston Y. Chan is of counsel in Gibson, Dunn & Crutcher’s San Francisco office.
-He is an experienced trial and appellate attorney, and is a member of the firm’s White Collar Defense and Investigations, Securities Enforcement, Health Care and Life Sciences, Intellectual Property, and Antitrust and Trade Regulation Practice Groups.
+Winston Y. Chan is a litigation partner in Gibson, Dunn & Crutcher's San Francisco office.
+He is an experienced trial and appellate attorney, and is a member of the firm's White Collar Defense and Investigations, Securities Enforcement, False Claims Act, FDA and Health Care, Life Sciences, FCPA, Environmental Litigation, and Antitrust Practice Groups.
+Mr. Chan has particular expertise leading matters involving government enforcement defense, internal investigations, compliance counseling, and civil trial litigation.

 As a senior prosecutor, Mr. Chan served in a number of supervisory roles at the U.S. Attorney's Office, including as Health Care Fraud Coordinator.
 In that capacity, he oversaw all qui tam and whistleblower investigations involving allegations of False Claims Act violations, kickbacks, misbranding and off-label promotion by pharmaceutical, biotechnology and medical diagnostic companies, among others.
 Mr. Chan also served as Deputy Chief of the General Crimes section, where he supervised and trained all first-year AUSAs in their investigation, prosecution and trial of federal offenses ranging from fraud to violent crime.
 By the conclusion of his tenure with the U.S. Attorney's Office, Mr. Chan had trained approximately half of the 83 line prosecutors in the Eastern District of New York.